george-qiaozhi/grade_merger_for_Blackboard/README.md

 # Blackboard Grades Merger
 This python scripts is to merge grades from CSCE1030 lab sections to main sections.
 It took Blackboard (BB) `.csv` file from lab sections as input, load grades into a **pandas** dataframe, then merge the grade to main section's `.csv` file.
+Use cautious when you use any open source programs, including this one.
 - The script uses "*Username*" aka EUID as common key for database-like join operation.
 - Uses `os.path.join()` for the file path for OS independent.
 - Uses `os.listdir()` to collect files in same directory, so NO need to rename files after download.